Sunday, August 9, 2020

 Experience in level based games

-In level oriented systems like D&D, you have to match the PCs level roughly to the level of the characters the adventure was designed for.
-It is a lot less work to just use adventures of the right level range than to rework all the encounters in an adventure to higher or lower level, if it is even possible -- it would be hard to re-stat an adventure battling giants to low level play.
-This means, unless you are playing an entirely free sandbox campaign of more or less independent adventures based on locales, you need to control the rate of experience rewards you hand to your players to allow you play the adventures of your main campaign plot story line, without too much deviation.
+In level oriented systems like D&D, you have to roughly match the level the adventure was designed for to the PCs level.
+It is a lot less work to use adventures of the right level range than to rework all the encounters in an adventure to higher or lower level, if it is even possible -- it would be hard to re-stat an adventure battling giants to low level play.
+This means, unless you are playing an entirely free sandbox campaign of more or less independent adventures based on locales, you need to control the rate of experience rewards you hand to your players to allow you to play the adventures of your main campaign without too much deviation.

 Ways to track experience